google-research/google-research/jax_dft/README.md

 pip install -e google-research/jax_dft
 ```

+Please follow the installation for installation on GPU: https://github.com/google/jax#pip-installation

 ## Citation

 If you use the code in a publication, please cite the repo using the .bib,